mansourka06/vagrant-devops-lab/readme.md

 ### Commands :

-* Clone this repository :
+1. Clone this repository :
 ```bash
 git clone https://github.com/mansourka06/vagrant-devops-lab.git
 ```

-* Open a terminal and navigate to the directory where the script is located.
+2. Run the installation : open a terminal and navigate to the directory where the script is located
 ```bash
 vagrant up
 ```